 X Band walks will help you warm up your adductors, found on the inside of your leg.
 Squats are secretly an adductor exercise, so it only makes sense to warm up your adductor muscles.

 But why should I care…..

-For example if your left adductor is weaker or tighter than your right, this can cause a hip shift.
-Your hips will move as a way to compensate for the tight muscle, shifting the load (the goddamn barbell on your back) and increases your risk of injury.
+For example, if your left adductor is weaker or tighter than your right, this can cause a hip shift.
+Your hips will move as a way to compensate for the tight muscle, shifting the load (the goddamn barbell on your back) and increasing your risk of injury.

 Strong abductors and adductors help prevent knee valgus, which is your knee caving inwards during squatting.
 Knee valgus can occur when your adductors (inside of the thigh) are stronger than your abductors (outside of the thigh).